 I watched, fascinated, as the flame grew taller and thinner, until it was starting to come out the top of the chimney.
 The conductor, who had been distracted by our arrival, finally caught it and turned it down before it got much higher.

-We went to the nearby city of Bowbells, where my cousin Bonnie owned and operated a hotel, on several occasions.
+On several occasions we went to the nearby city of Bowbells, where my cousin Bonnie owned and operated a hotel.
 On one of those visits, the town was celebrating Pioneer Days, complete with speeches and a carnival with games and rides.

 At the time, the name Pioneer Days seemed to me to be kind of an exaggeration.
 Years later I did the math, and realized some of the older people there may very well have been among the first settlers in that area in the 1890s.